-Any person with knowledge of the potential for introduction or presence in the schools of prohibited items is encouraged to submit a report to the Central Office Safe Line at 256-464-6575, or to the City of Madison's Text to Protect line, 256-604-2345 or Texttoprotect@madisonal.gov.
+H. Reporting.
+Any person with knowledge of the potential for introduction or presence in the schools of items listed in the paragraph above is encouraged to submit a report to the Central Office Safe Line at 256-464-6575, or to the City of Madison's Text to Protect line, 256-604-2345 or Texttoprotect@madisonal.gov.
 Confidential reports may be submitted.